syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 Sound annotation is used to play the sound clip in the PDF Document.

-The below code snippet explains how to add a sound annotation in a PDF document.
+The following code example explains how to add a sound annotation in a PDF document.

 {% highlight c# %}
 [C#]

-//Create a new PDF document
+//Creates a new PDF document

 PdfDocument document = new PdfDocument();

-//Create a new page
+//Creates a new page

 PdfPage page = document.Pages.Add();

-//Create a new rectangle
+//Creates a new rectangle

 RectangleF rectangle = new RectangleF(10, 40, 30, 30);

-//Create a new sound annotation.
+//Creates a new sound annotation.

 PdfSoundAnnotation soundAnnotation = new PdfSoundAnnotation(rectangle, @"startup.wav");